SegersIan/knowledge-base/content/ai/transformer-architecture.md

 ##### Detailed

 * Calculate the **attention score** for each token:
+    * Goal: The self-attention mechanism allows each token in an input sequence to determine how much attention it should pay to every other token in the same sequence when computing its representation.
     * The embedding for an input token is expressed as \\( \mathbf{x}_i \\) (which includes the positional encoding already)
     * For each token we need the following vector representations:
         * **Query vector** (\\( \mathbf{q}_i \\)) : what this token is asking for?